Sparse Subnetwork Enhancement for Underrepresented Languages in Large Language Models: Experimental Setup

+We include both LoRA and IA$^3$ as parameter-efficient baselines: LoRA remains the most widely adopted PEFT method, while IA$^3$ represents an extreme point on the parameter-efficiency spectrum, achieving competitive performance with orders of magnitude fewer parameters.

-For full-model and FFN-only fine-tuning, we set the learning rate to \(1\times10^{-5}\) to account for the larger number of trainable parameters, while keeping all other hyperparameters identical to those of our method.
-For LoRA and the random-subset baseline, we fine-tune with exactly the same hyperparameters as our method.
+For full-model and FFN-only fine-tuning, we use a learning rate of \(1\times10^{-5}\) to avoid instability from the larger parameter count.
+For LoRA, IA$^3$, and the random-subset baseline, we use identical hyperparameters to our method (\(1\times10^{-4}\)).\ Consistent with \citet{schulman2025lora}, we find that PEFT methods require learning rates approximately \(10\times\) larger than full fine-tuning; using lower rates results in undertraining under our fixed budget.